-To produce the sound of a locomotive, the sound sample contains the following components:
+To produce the sound of a locomotive, the sound project contains the following components:

-the "main engine" sound: this is the central sound, such as the chuff or diesel engine sound, or the cooling fan (which is the key sound in electric locomotive projects).
-This "main engine" sound is the only sound component associated with a schedule, which defines important properties, especially the transitions between different sound samples in various speed, acceleration and load situations.

-This schedule can only be changed in the "ZIMO Sound Programmer" ZSP, not by CV's.
-However, there are numerous possibilities for fine-tuning the main engine sound through CV's (e.g. relation between chuff frequency and speed, lead-chuff accentuation, coasting/notching functions, etc.)

-2) Other scheduled sounds (often inaccurately called background sounds): these are boiling, draining, turbocharger or brake squealing sounds and many others; also in the case of electric locomotives the actual primary sounds of the thyristor unit and the electric motor.
-"Scheduled" sounds - both the "main engine" and "other" - are characterized in that the decoder plays them back automatically based on the driving situation, while the "function sounds" (see below) are activated with the cabs function keys.

-These "other" -sounds (i.e. all except the "main engine" sound, see above) are NOT played back according to a schedule, i.e. they are fully defined by CVs, and can be modified directly by the relevant CV's or CV # 300 - procedures, even in operation (speed, load dependence, etc.).
-Only the underlying original recordings that is, the sound sample or a selection of samples, is stored in the sound project (or in the sound collection).

-- 3) The function sounds, which are played back by pressing the corresponding function keys includes acoustic signals such a whistles, horns, bells but also other sounds like coal shoveling, coupler clank, lowering of pantographs as well as station announcements.
+- 1) the "main engine" sound: this is the central sound, such as the chuff or diesel engine sound, or the cooling fan (which is the key sound in electric locomotive projects).
+This "main engine" sound is the only sound component associated with a schedule, which defines important properties, especially the transitions between different sound samples in various speed, acceleration and load situations. - This schedule can only be changed in the "ZIMO Sound Programmer" ZSP, not by CV's.
+However, there are numerous possibilities for fine-tuning the main engine sound through CV's (e.g. relation between chuff frequency and speed, lead-chuff accentuation, coasting/notching functions, etc.) - 2) Other scheduled sounds (often inaccurately called background sounds): these are boiling, draining, turbocharger or brake squealing sounds and many others; also in the case of electric locomotives the actual primary sounds of the thyristor unit and the electric motor.
+"Scheduled" sounds both the "main engine" and "other" are characterized in that the decoder plays them automatically, based on the driving situation, while the "function sounds" (see below) are activated with the cab's function keys.
+These "other" -sounds (i.e. all except the "main engine" sound, see above) are NOT played according to a schedule, i.e. they are fully defined by CVs, and can be modified directly by - according to a schedule, i.e. they are fully defined by CVs, and can be modified directly by the relevant CV's or CV # 300 procedures, even in operation (speed, load dependence, etc.).
+Only the underlying original recordings, that is, the sound sample or a selection of samples, is stored in the sound project (or in the sound collection). - 3) The function sounds, which are played back by pressing the corresponding function keys includes acoustic signals such a whistles, horns, bells but also other sounds like coal shoveling, coupler clank, lowering of pantographs as well as station announcements.
 The volumes of each sound and whether it is "looped" (for continuous playback as long as the function key is pressed) is defined by CV's but can also be modified by these CV's or with the CV #300 procedure.
 Here too, only the sound samples of the project or selections of several projects are predefined. - 4) and 5) the switch input and random sounds are normally sounds that can also be used as function sounds but are triggered by switch inputs or random generators.